Joako360/osm2city/doc/manual/parameters.rst

                                                                      While not absolutely needed it is good practice to name the output folder the same as ``PREFIX``.

+PATH_TO_OSM2CITY_DATA                           Path       n/a       Full path to the folder with osm2city-data.
+See chapter
+                                                                     :ref:`Installation of osm2city <chapter-osm2city-install>` (e.g.
+                                                                     "/home/user/osm2city-data").

 OSM_FILE                                        String     n/a       The file containing OpenStreetMap data.
 See chapter
                                                                      :ref:`Getting OpenStreetMap Data <chapter-getting-data-label>`.